annaivina/Melamoma_Classifier/README.md

  -- And offload heavy low-level computation to the CNN.

 ### ViT Architecture
-1. Patch Embedding:
+1. Patch Embedding

-The CNN output is reshaped to serve as patch tokens.
+ -- The output from the CNN feature extractor ((None, 7, 7, 128)) is reshaped into patch tokens.

-A Dense layer projects them to the desired embedding dimension.
+ -- A Dense layer projects these tokens into the desired embedding dimension.

-Positional embeddings are added to retain spatial awareness.
+ -- Learnable positional embeddings are added to retain spatial information.

-2. Transformer Encoder:
+2. Transformer Encoder

-2 Transformer blocks (multi-head self-attention + MLP).
+ -- Consists of 2 Transformer blocks, each containing multi-head self-attention and an MLP.

-Number of heads: 12.

-Dropout and layer normalization applied appropriately.
+ -- The number of attention heads is set to 12.

+ -- Layer normalization and dropout are applied within each block for stability and regularization.

-3. Output Head:
+3. Classification Head

-Global average pooling,

-Followed by a classification head (MLP).
+ -- A GlobalAveragePooling1D layer aggregates the output sequence.

+ -- This is followed by an MLP and a final Dense layer with a sigmoid activation for binary classification.

+ -- Training Strategy

+ -- Training is performed using a Warmup + Cosine Decay learning rate schedule:

+start_lr = 1e-6,

+target_lr = 5e-6,

+alpha = 0.1 (minimum LR fraction).

 ### Training Strategy & Key Insight
 During experimentation, it was observed that the ViT performs best when the CNN backbone was trained and saved based on the highest Recall, rather than more common metrics like accuracy and loss.